ansgomez/mirocard-contiki-ng/examples/platform-specific/cc26xx/transient-ble/README.md

 In the remaining FRAM memory a wrapping around ring buffer structure is used for continuous accumulation of new sensor data.

+**TODO: FRAM data section layout needs update for aggregate buffers.**

 A data unit consists 7 bytes (=54 bits) of data, organized as follows:
-- 32 bit of timestamp in seconds since the last system cold start.
+- 32 bit of timestamp in seconds since the last system cold start (little endian).
   This allows covering a continuous sensing interval of more than 68 years after a cold start of the system.
   The highest 32 bit value (i.e. `0xFFFF FFFF`) refers to an invalid timestamp.